Watch the video about Mr. Paul J. Everson and Dr. James R. Webb or read their bios below.

-Mr. Everson’s philanthropy provides the Finance Department within the Monte Ahuja College of Business with resources needed to expand its real estate concentration and offer scholarships to students aspiring to become real estate professionals.
-The Center, exclusively devoted to the study of Real Estate Finance, enhances the Department’s capabilities for promoting real estate research, conferences, seminars and educational offerings for the benefit of real estate professionals (e.g., prep courses for licensure and certifications and continuing education credits).
+Mr. Everson’s philanthropy provides the Monte Ahuja College of Business with resources needed to expand its real estate concentration and offer scholarships to students aspiring to become real estate professionals.
+The Center, exclusively devoted to the study of Real Estate, enhances the Department’s capabilities for promoting real estate research, conferences, seminars and educational offerings for the benefit of real estate professionals (e.g., prep courses for licensure and certifications and continuing education credits).

 Mr. Everson passed away on Saturday, November 5th, 2016.
 The College and Cleveland State are honored by his generosity, dedication to education and founding of the Center.
+In 2017, he left an additional, posthumous gift to the Center (learn more here).
 His gifts are lasting legacy that have benefitted and will benefit students and the Northeast Ohio community for years to come.

 Dr. James R. Webb, Ph.D.